FanSmale/ddnet/data/SEGReal/readme.md

-# SEG salt real dataset
+# SEG salt dataset

-SEG salt real dataset is an open-source real 3D dataset from the SEG Research Committee (F. Aminzadeh, N. Burkhard, L. Nicoletis, F. Rocca, and K. Wyatt, “Seg/eaeg 3-d modeling project: 2nd update,” The Leading Edge, vol. 13, no. 9, pp. 949–952, 1994).
+SEG salt dataset is an open-source 3D dataset from the SEG Research Committee (F. Aminzadeh, N. Burkhard, L. Nicoletis, F. Rocca, and K. Wyatt, “Seg/eaeg 3-d modeling project: 2nd update,” The Leading Edge, vol. 13, no. 9, pp. 949–952, 1994).
 Existing studies have extracted 2D data of 140 cross-sections from the 3D model and conducted related experiments.

 The generation of this dataset was first published in the paper:
 F. Yang and J. Ma, “Deep-learning inversion: a next generation seismic velocity-model building method,” Geophysics, vol. 84, no. 4, pp. R583–R599, 2019.
 You can find similar resources in their github: https://github.com/YangFangShu/FCNVMB-Deep-learning-based-seismic-velocity-model-building

 The current folder is structured as follows:
-ddnet/data/SEGReal/
+ddnet/data/SEGSalt/
 |--test_data
 &nbsp;&nbsp;&nbsp;&nbsp;|--seismic
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|--seismic1.mat